Monument Valley and Native Cultures

 Trip Does NOT Include:

-- Transportation to/from your home to Monument Valley
+- Transportation to/from your home to Monument Valley and Tuba City.

 - Meals, beverages, and snacks

 When you complete the checkout process, you will be given the option to either pay the full amount or put down a 50% deposit.
-If you pay the deposit, the remaining amount will be charged 90-days prior to arrival to the credit card we have on file.
+If you pay the deposit, we'll send you a payment link for the remaining balance when we're approx 120 days out.
+See the full Terms and Conditions.

 Recommended Camera Gear